The city is a large human settlement where different and

 large families (4-5 persons)

-However, it's easy to see how demand for this size of housing has
+However, it's easy to see how demand for this size

-These demographics have evolved over the decades, resulting in a
+These demographics have evolved over the decades,

-growing demand for
+resulting in a growing demand for

 "single person" housing.